 (e.g., The sun lotion, repellence, raincoat, umbrella and hat are advisable to bring with you.)

 HOW IS THE ELECTRICITY?

 Myanmar has 220 Volt 50 HZ.
 Both two pins and three pins plugs are use.
-If your devices are 110Volt, you may need an adapter, available upon request at most hotels.
+If your devices are 110Volt, you may need for adapter, available upon request at most hotel.
 Power blackouts can be at any time, therefore it is advisable to bring a torch light, not only for the room but also for while walking in the city.
 Some Bigger hotels organize their electricity supply via generators.